minhlucvan/crgpt/README.md

-# CRGPT - CODE REVIEW :heart: GPT
+# CRGPT - CODE REVIEW :heart: CHATGPT

 CRGPT is a command-line interface tool that uses ChatGPT API to analyze the git diff and provide insights about the pull request, find potential issues, summarize the changes, and create customizable prompts, code review checklists, and comments into GitHub, Bitbucket, or a markdown file.